harveyyan251/behavior-rs/README.md

 ## Action Node Definition

-An example of defining an ActionNode is shown below:
+An example of defining an action node is shown below:

 ```rust
 #[derive(Debug, Default)]
 pub struct Context {}